Powerful typhoon approaches southern Japan, charts course for main island

 Strong wind knocked down trees, blew off an outer wall from a building and left nine people injured in Okinawa.
 Trami also caused power outages in more than 30 towns, according to public broadcaster NHK.

-NHK also said airlines had cancelled more than 380 flights, mainly those flying in and out of Okinawa.
+Kansai International Airport in Osaka, western Japan, which was heavily flooded by a typhoon last month, announced that it would close its runways from 11 a.m.
+(0200 GMT) until 6 a.m. on Monday.
+The airport only fully reopened on Sept.
+21.

-Trami was about 60 km (37.3 miles) north of the Okinawan city of Naha, with winds gusting as high as 216 kilometres an hour (134 mph).
+NHK also said airlines had cancelled more than 390 flights, mainly those flying in and out of Okinawa.
+More flight cancellations were planned for Sunday.

-Jebi, the most powerful storm to hit Japan in 25 years, brought some of the highest tides since a 1961 typhoon and flooded Kansai airport near Osaka, taking it out of service for days.
+Last month's Typhoon Jebi, the most powerful storm to hit Japan in 25 years, brought some of the highest tides since a 1961 typhoon.